 If your ads aren’t actually relevant to the landing pages they link to or the search term the user has typed in to find it – what’s the point?
 It’s a good idea to group keywords tightly together and relate them to just one theme, as well as using your keyword within the copy of that ad.
 Keeping your ads contextual and relevant will not only naturally improve your click through rate but will also help to boost your Quality Score, meaning your ads will get placed higher up and your ROI will, in turn, improve.

-You ads might be relevant and look great – but if they don’t clearly provide the customer with a next step to take, they won’t be compelling or inspire immediate action.
+Calls to Action (CTAs).
+Your ads might be relevant and look great – but if they don’t clearly provide the customer with a next step to take, they won’t be compelling or inspire immediate action.
 Don’t risk losing your click-through at this point, after all of your hard work!

-It’s not good enough to insert a simple “click now”.
+It’s not good enough to insert a simple “click here”, “click now” or “read more”.
 You need to consider what you want your user to do next – and, more widely, what the point of your PPC campaign actually is.
 If you just want to drive search traffic and user engagement, a softer prompt like “browse now” or “find out more” will do nicely.
-To drive sales however, these are unlikely to do the job well.
-For this purpose you’ll need a much stronger command to persuade users to click, such as “buy now”.
+To drive sales, however, these are unlikely to do the job well.
+For this purpose, you’ll need a much stronger command to persuade users to click, such as “buy now”.

 We’re constantly surprised at how many PPC ads haven’t been thoroughly tested before being rolled out.
-Using A/B testing and having two or more slightly different versions of your ads running at any one time will provide you with essential insights into what’s working and what isn’t, so you’re constantly improving your click through rates and ROI.
+Using A/B testing and having two or more slightly different versions of your ads running at any one time will provide you with essential insights into what’s working and what isn’t, so that you’re constantly improving your click through rates (CTR) and ROI.

 So, what elements could you vary and test?
 Good places to start are display URLs, descriptions, promotions and prices.
-Use your findings to fine tune your ads, and you’ll be unstoppable.
+Use your findings to fine-tune your ads, and you’ll be unstoppable.
 Also, consistently testing your ads will make sure they’re kept up to date and relevant, and that old promotions don’t creep in.
 There’s nothing worse for your PPC campaign (and your customer loyalty) than outdated ads.

 A lot of businesses don’t take real advantage of – or even know about – the brilliant range of ad extensions available to help you improve your PPC campaign.
 These extensions are basically extra bits of information you can add on to your ad to more accurately represent your landing page and give the user the information they’re looking for.